July 5, 2021 — Customer Stories

 “In Plan, you can link a specific finding to a specific turbine at a specific site, and the status code as well.
 That means you can, in theory, link that to a specific downtime event and know how much you’re losing.
 This is a huge benefit for asset owners, and means they can work most effectively with their operators,” he says.

 But sometimes operators want to go deeper – and Greenbyte was approached in the second half of 2019 by a customer that wanted to do so.
 Greenbyte has worked with UK-based Greencoat Capital since 2015 to help manage the wind assets in the investment funds it manages, which now total almost 1.7GW of capacity in the UK and Europe.

 Greencoat had expressed a desire for more insights from data analytics to maximise the potential of the assets.
-That’s when we brought in our partner Bitbloom.
+That’s when we brought in our Actionable Insight as a Service partner Bitbloom.

 The practical difference for operators is it brings another interpretation to the data, and can therefore enhance and audit the outsourced performance analysis that is already being carried out by its operators.
 Bitbloom helps to provide that additional perspective in addition to the analysis that Greencoat was already carrying out.